skibish/simple-rest-acl/README.md

 ## Exceptions

 There is one exception to handle, it is ``` AclExcpetion ``` (captain obvious, anyone?).
 If something went wrong, it will be thrown.
 So, catch it.

-## Ready to rock

-There are already build tools to add it to your favorite framework.
-By this time, only for Slim as middleware.
-You are welcome to add new.

-Middleware can be found by namespace ``` Skibish\SimpleRestAcl\Providers\Slim\SimpleRestAclMiddleware ```